code-poel/cloudflare-sse-datastar/README.md

 A Cloudflare Worker implementation of Server-Sent Events (SSE) with dynamic content updates and repeating events.
 This project implements Datastar's SSE protocol using Mustache for templating and a minimal Cloudflare router library.
 It provides a lightweight, efficient way to handle real-time updates in a Cloudflare Workers environment.

+> **Note:** This project is currently experimental and serves as a Proof of Concept (POC).
+It may not be suitable for production use and is subject to change.
+Use it at your own risk.

 ## Features

 - Server-Sent Events (SSE) implementation